 Chapter 1.
 Preparing to deploy OpenShift Data Foundation

 Deploying OpenShift Data Foundation on OpenShift Container Platform using dynamic storage devices provides you with the option to create internal cluster resources.
-This will result in the internal provisioning of the base services, which helps to make additional storage classes available to applications.

 Before you begin the deployment of Red Hat OpenShift Data Foundation, follow these steps: